LionPrincess7/adventures-and-beyond/english/forest/backpack/eat.md

 "Yes!
 I've found the marshmallows!" you exclaim, as you open the pack.

 After that, you forgot to find a stick for your marshmallows.
-Too lazy to stand up, you just find a decent, unburned stick from the fire.
+As you look around, you find the perfect stick for your marshmallows!

 "This will do," you think.